Live game

 Tapping the backdrop or pressing Escape cancels a pending selection without making a swap.

-The Sub Due modal
+The Sub Due modal (rolling subs)

-You can also tap Do next to any individual pair to apply just that one swap, or tap Do all N swaps to apply everything at once.
+You can tap Do next to any individual pair to apply just that one swap, or tap Do all N swaps to apply everything at once.
 After any swap is committed, the card collapses automatically and the timer resets.

 The sub due swap card expanded showing swap pairs with Do buttons and a Do all swaps button